 One trait that was highlighted was his leadership qualities, and it wasn't long before he was given the captaincy.
 This drive and his footballing talent helped transform the team, and it wasn't long before trophies came Rangers' way with Division Three titles collected during the 1956/1957 and 1958/1959 seasons.

 He continued to play during the 1960s, but age and injuries finally took their toll, and his final full season for the main team was the 1966/1967 campaign, although he would play once more at the ripe old age (for a footballer) of 44 against Ripon Y.M.C.A on the 2nd November 1968.

-Despite not playing for the first-team, Jack turned out for the Reserves, enjoying another two seasons until calling it a day with the dawn of a new decade.
+Despite not playing for the first-team, Jack turned out for the Reserves, enjoying another two seasons until calling it a day following the dawn of a new decade.

 Jack Taylor holding the Harrogate & District League 3 Championship Cup that Rangers won in the 56/57 season.